-Toilet handle or lever broken — how to replace it
+Toilet flush handle or button broken

 Not sure if this matches your problem?